awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 You can release an On\-Demand Dedicated Host at any time to stop accruing charges for it\.
-For information about releasing a Dedicated Host, see [Releasing Dedicated Hosts](how-dedicated-hosts-work.md#dedicated-hosts-releasing)\.
+For information about releasing a Dedicated Host, see [Release Dedicated Hosts](how-dedicated-hosts-work.md#dedicated-hosts-releasing)\.

 ### Dedicated Host Reservations<a name="dedicated-host-reservations"></a>